brianpzaide/RPuzzle/README.md

 # RPuzzle
-Android puzzle app inspired by Rubik Electronic game, extended to include other topological surfaces Torus, Klien-bottle, Real Projective Plane.
+RPuzzle is an Android puzzle app inspired by the Rubik Electronic game, extended to include other topological surfaces Torus, Klien-bottle, Real Projective Plane.

 ![app image](docs/main.png)

-The goal is to match the current board pattern to that of the target board in as few moves as possible.
+The objective of RPuzzle is to match the current board pattern to that of the target board in as few moves as possible.
+The app implements three different board types:

-3 diffetent board types are implemented
 * Torus
 * Klien Bottle
 * Real Projective Plane

-Adding a layer of complexity from top to bottom
+Each board type adds a layer of complexity from top to bottom.

 ### Architecture

 ![architecture image](docs/architecture.png)

-App follows MVVM architecture
+RPuzzle follows the MVVM (Model-View-ViewModel) architecture pattern:

+- `MainActivity.kt`: Listens for user click events and passes these events as messages to a Kotlin channel.
+- `PlayRPuzzleViewModel.kt`: Contains the LiveData and handles the business logic.
+- `Puzzle.kt`: LiveData object.
+- `RBoardAdvanced.kt`: Contains the game logic.
+- `RBoardView.kt`: This file contains the game board that uses Android canvas.

-MainActivity listens for user click events passes these events as messages to a kotlin channel, a background coroutine listens on this channel, and is the only one that changes the game state, MainActivity observes on the game state changes and updates the UI
+MainActivity listens for user click events passes these events as messages to a kotlin channel, a background coroutine listens on this channel, and is the only one that changes the game state, MainActivity observes on the game state changes and updates the UI.

-This App contains just 5 files
-* MainActivity.kt
-* PlayRPuzzleViewModel.kt (contains the live data)
-* Puzzle.kt (live data)
-* RBoardAdvanced.kt (game logic)
-* RBoardView.kt (game board ie android canvas)
+This architecture ensures separation of concerns and facilitates maintainability and extensibility.